shubham-chhimpa/fire-script-cli/README.md

 CLI to update all documents with a new field in a collection of Firebase [Firestore](https://firebase.google.com/docs/firestore/quickstart) Database

-You need the service key json file which you can get bt following these [steps](https://firebase.google.com/docs/firestore/quickstart#initialize)
+You need the service key json file which you can get by following these [steps](https://firebase.google.com/docs/firestore/quickstart#initialize)

 # Requirements